campbell17/campbell17-v2/journal/draft-SERIES-WIP-2.md

 - The entire story should be designed to amplify one moment.
 (Van Neistat in "Details" is simply swapping the logo on the grill of his Toyota, but the video is gripping because of the structured buildup)
 - What did we learn?
 - Do you, but be consistent.
-- Extremeness or Truth, create that which will be remembered.
+- Extremeness or Universal Truth, create that which will be remembered.
+- Write the story you would not be able to put down.